compulim/generator-azure-web-app/README.md

 Web site template with [React](https://facebook.github.io/react/), [Webpack](https://webpack.github.io/), [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), and [MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy).

+## Introduction

+Modern websites are not bunches of plain text files.
+Build process increases page load efficiency and overall page performance.
+This process involves:

+* Concatenating multiple JavaScript files into a single file (a.k.a. bundling)
+* Obfuscate and minify JavaScript files
+* Re-compress JPEG and PNG files for better compression ratio
+* Remove dead code or code that is only used in development mode

+We use Webpack as a bundler for our build process.
+And the folder structure is designed to be able to host under IIS on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).

+## Work in progress

+These are items we are working on or under consideration:

+* [ ] Add [pngout](http://www.advsys.net/ken/utils.htm) to `npm run build`
+* [ ] Continuous deployment on Azure Web Apps
+  * `npm install` should build
+  * `.deployment` file for Kudu to specify project folder at `dist/iisapp/`
+* [ ] Use a single `package.json` if possible

 ## First time preparation

 Run `npm install`.
 This will install all dependencies for the following package manifests: